elegantframework/elegantframework.com/README.md

 </p>

 <p align="center">
   The Elegant documentation.
-A utility-first CMS framework for rapidly building expressive and elegant static content web applications.
+Elegant is a content creation framework for rapidly building beautiful and expressive web applications.
 </p>

 <p align="center">